HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-kilobytes-by-ssg.png",
   caption="Median kB by static site generator", description="A bar chart showing that the median weight for Next.js pages is 2,396 KB on desktop and 2,214 KB on mobile.
-For Nuxt.js it’s 3,107 KB on desktop and 2,677 KB on mobile.
-For Gatsby it’s 2,229 KB on desktop and 1,833 KB on mobile.
-For Hugo it’s 1,112 KB on desktop and 1,216 KB on mobile.
-For Astro it’s 1,125 KB on desktop and 1,149 KB on mobile.
-For Jekyll it’s 792 KB on desktop and 854 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=2054864060&format=interactive", sheets_gid="1941515647", sql_file="ssg_bytes_per_type.sql"
+For Nuxt.js it's 3,107 KB on desktop and 2,677 KB on mobile.
+For Gatsby it's 2,229 KB on desktop and 1,833 KB on mobile.
+For Hugo it's 1,112 KB on desktop and 1,216 KB on mobile.
+For Astro it's 1,125 KB on desktop and 1,149 KB on mobile.
+For Jekyll it's 792 KB on desktop and 854 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=2054864060&format=interactive", sheets_gid="1941515647", sql_file="ssg_bytes_per_type.sql"